×

 When we asked expats and global nomads about the quality of medical care in Nicaragua, they replied:

 "Healthcare services in Nicaragua are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all citizens and legal residents.
 The quality of public healthcare varies depending on the region, but generally it is considered to be of lower quality than private healthcare.
 Foreign residents do have access to the public healthcare system, but they may need to pay out-of-pocket for some services.
-Expats in Nicaragua often use the public healthcare system for basic medical care, but they may opt for private healthcare for more specialized services," said a member in Nicaragua.
+Expats in Nicaragua often use the public healthcare system for basic medical care, but they may opt for private healthcare for more specialized services," said one member in Nicaragua.

 Get Quote